|

 The water temperature (9 °C) at Haga Park is very cold.
-Despite the sun, surfers will need to wear a good steamer wetsuit, a neoprene hood, gloves and boots.
-Relatively mild air temperatures and a windchill factor of (10 °C).
+You will need a quality steamer wetsuit, a neoprene hood, gloves and boots.
+Cloudy, with an effective air temperature of (9 °C), so feeling about the same in the water or out of it.

 Map of current Sweden